 Farey, General View of the Agriculture and Minerals of Derbyshire (1817), p.253

-For our purposes we are interested in one short 2 and 3/4 mile long spur of the new Canal: the Elsecar Branch:
+For our purposes we are interested in one short 2 and 3/4 mile long spur of the new Canal, the Elsecar Branch with its 6 locks:

-The impact, in providing greatly improved means of movement of bulk goods, opening new markets for Elsecar coal and the new ironworks at Elsecar can be assessed as follows:
+The original impact, in providing greatly improved means of movement of bulk goods, opening new markets for Elsecar coal and the new ironworks at Elsecar and Milton, can be assessed as follows:

 “It was the opening of the Dearne and Dove Canal that enabled the bulk cheap movement of coal on the Wentworth estate.
 In 1810, for example, out of 73,384 tons of coal sent down the canal, 24,462 tons came from Elsecar.
 Coal and coke were delivered as far afield as Sheffield, Hull, Gainborough and Wisbech.”